thefrontside/frontside.com/src/blog/2021-08-04-interactors-design-systems.md

 There's a well-trod design pattern for fixing this problem: [page objects](https://www.martinfowler.com/bliki/PageObject.html).
 They're object-oriented classes that serve as an interface.
 As an application matures alongside its accompanying tests, page objects act as a buffer and a more explicit API for the tests to interact with the application.

-## Introducing Interactors
+## Introducing BigTest Interactors

-At Frontside, we've built [Interactors](https://frontside.com/bigtest/interactors), a library inspired by page objects that helps teams structure, share, and reuse their UI testing practices.
+At Frontside, we've built [BigTest Interactors](https://frontside.com/bigtest/interactors) (`@bigtest/interactor`), a library inspired by page objects that helps teams structure, share, and reuse their UI testing practices.

 Interactors evolve the idea of a page object.
 Modern applications are usually arranged into composable components, and the "page" is no longer the dominant unit of organization.
 An Interactor is similarly composable, and can abstract any level of object in the DOM hierarchy.